Dodgers bop four homers, sweep Angels | Sports-Games

 Dodgers bop four homers, sweep Angels

 He became the seventh Dodger to hit a home run in his first major league plate appearance.
-It was a big day for Beaty as well, the Dodgers first baseman took a .100 batting average (2 for 20) into the game.
-Sunday, he homered, singled twice, scored twice and drove in a run, raising his average more than 100 points to .208.
+It was a big day for Beaty as well.
+The first baseman took a .100 batting average (2 for 20) into the game.
+Sunday, he homered, singled twice, scored twice and raised his average more than 100 points to .208.

 Turns out it didn't matter much as the Dodgers offense continued to put up big numbers.
 Mookie Betts had two hits as the Dodgers finished with 10 hits Sunday and 30 hits in the three-game series.
 May gave up two runs on seven hits in 4 1/3 innings.
 He struck out two, did not walk a batter and made a season-high 88 pitches.
 Scott Alexander (1-0) earned the win for the Dodgers in relief.